The Passion Flower: Court case

 Underhill, who had translated the Spanish play into English as The Passion Flower, sued in New York state court after the play was filmed without his permission.
 On appeal, the opinion by Chief Judge Benjamin N. Cardozo agreed that the contractual transfer of dramatic rights to produce a play did not include films, and that Underhill deserved damages but not all profits from the film.

+Censorship

+Before The Passion Flower could be exhibited in Kansas, the Kansas Board of Review required the removal of the embrace between Acacia and Esteban and the intertitle "To have you and to hold you like the beasts of the field that know neither father or mother."

 Preservation

 The Library of Congress has a print of The Passion Flower, though there is a bit of deterioration in the first scene and a "lapse of continuity" near the end of this copy.